Slow Cooker Pinto Beans

 - Spoon warm beans into a lunchbox thermos, top with salsa and cheese.
 Pack a stack of tortilla chips on the side.

 - Make a simple soup.
 You can swap pinto beans in for the black beans using this recipe.

-A printable guide on slow cooking six different beans and legumes
+Printable guide on slow cooking six beans and legumes

 Simple Pot of Black Beans (stove top)